-Roundup is an herbicide used by millions of farmers and herbicides across the world, but new information suggests that its key ingredient may cause cancer.
+Roundup is an herbicide used by millions of farmers across the world, but new information suggests that its key ingredient may cause cancer.

 First launched in 1974, Roundup Weed Killer is manufactured by Monsanto, which has a presence in more than 130 countries across the globe.
 It has been approved in the fight against common weeds, and it is widely used both commercially and industrially.